Q and A with Amelia

 Through a partnership with photographers, students and staff, Cornell produced a display of dragonflies and birds of Swan Lake for two brochures, “Field Guide to the Birds of Swan Lake Iris Gardens” and “Common Dragonflies of Swan Lake Iris Gardens.”

 The guides capture the most common members of both groups and provide photos, identification information and directions on how park visitors can learn more while exploring the gardens.

-“I’m incredibly thankful Amelia approached me for this internship,” said Austin Jenkins, USC Sumter faculty member and naturalist who helped coordinate the project.
+“I’m incredibly thankful Amelia approached me for this internship,” said Jenkins, USC Sumter faculty member and naturalist who helped coordinate the project.

 Through a long-standing partnership with Swan Lake, Jenkins’ students were able to list numerous species found at the park as part of biodiversity inventory exercises.
 Jenkins said Amelia later put that information into a form that can be enjoyed by the public.